jorgemunozl/transformer_archi/research/Development.md

 # Psi Former

+This sections describes the architectures of the model that we are going to use.
+First introduce Fermine which generates the hidden states using merely MLP whereas PsiFormer Generate the Hidden states using the Multi Head Attention (MHA) and a MLP.
 ## Fermi Net

 A very important work for us is: Fermi Net @Pfau_2020  it uses different MLP to learn the forms of the orbitals.
 Their ansatz is: [[Fermi Net]]
 $$ \psi(\mathbf{x}_{i},\dots,\mathbf{x}_{n})=\sum_{k}\omega_{k}\det[\Phi ^{k}] $$
 With:
 $$